 Having a good digital tool to help you organize your Getting Things Done system is essential.
-In this post, I’m showing you how to set up Todoist for GTD.
+In this post, I’m showing you my Todoist GTD setup.

 This is part one of a two-part series describing my Todoist GTD setup.
 You may find the next part here: My Todoist GTD setup – Part 2: Weekly Review and Focus Horizons.